 Short-ter Short-term Incentive Formula

-Segment Earnings
+Segment Earnings 3

 -/+ Fair value gain/loss on REIT & Properties division (excluding gains on property development activities)

-- Finance Costs
+- Finance Costs (adjusted for non-cash items)

-+ Gains on sale of Investment Property assets sold
++ Gains on sale of investment property assets sold

-- A percentage of opening equity
+- A percentage of opening equity 1

 = Incentive pool

-Х Executive Factor
+х Executive Factor 2

 - Opening equity adjustment to segment earnings establishes a minimum return on equity before the cash incentive begins to accrue and is set by the Board annually depending on a number of factors. - Executive Factor is a percentage set annually by the Board for each Executive Officer.
-In determining the Executive Factor, the CGCC considers each Executive Officer's experience, responsibilities, individual performance, and market conditions.
+In determining the Executive Factor, the CGCC considers each Executive Officer's experience, responsibilities, individual performance, and market conditions. - 3.
+Segment earnings is adjusted for transaction related costs (including legal, consulting tax, etc) associated with the Arrangement Agreement entered into between Melcor and Melcor REIT in 2024.

 The percentage reduction of opening equity and the Executive Factor are set annually by the Board on the recommendation of the CGCC based on market conditions and corporate and individual performance.

-In 2023, the Executive Factor ranged from 1.00% to 1.25%.
+In 2024, the Executive Factor ranged from 1.00% to 1.25%.